AnushkaLaheri/food-for-all-2/README.md

 ### 🤝 Contributions
 This project is developed and maintained by:

-Anushka Laheri
+## Anushka Laheri

-Garima Raj

-###📬 Contact
-Email: anushkalaheri@gmail.com
+📧 Email: anushkalaheri@gmail.com

-LinkedIn: Anushka Laheri
+🔗 LinkedIn: Anushka Laheri

-GitHub: @AnushkaLaheri
+🐙 GitHub: @AnushkaLaheri

+## Garima Raj

+📧 Email: garimaraj536@gmail.com

+🔗 LinkedIn: Garima Raj

+🐙 GitHub: @Garimaraj15

-###🙏 Acknowledgements
+### 🙏 Acknowledgements
 Thanks to everyone supporting open innovation for social good.
 This project was developed with the goal of addressing real-world challenges like hunger and food waste using modern full-stack web technologies.